secure-data-systems/zod-select/README.md

 ---

-## 🛠️ Convert Selects into Zod Schemas
+## 🛠️ Convert Zod Selects into Zod Schemas

 Use `refineSchema` to turn a selection into a Zod schema: